toebeann/gib/README.md

   diminish with only BepInEx installed.
 This is due to the fact that BepInEx is built for Intel-based chips, and therefore your Apple Silicon chip needs to run it through Rosetta.
-Unfortunately, there is nothing gib can do to resolve this, since BepInEx does not currently support Apple silicon.
+Unfortunately, there is nothing gib can do to resolve this, since BepInEx does not currently support Apple Silicon.
 If you find the performance impact too drastic, your only other option might be to use a Windows emulator like Parallels Desktop, Wine via Whisky or HyperPlay etc., and then install and run the Windows versions of both the game and BepInEx.